-Frog Pressure - Modern Applications
+Frog Pressure - Historic vs Modern Applications

-When we shoe the horse we reduce the functionality of the frog as we lift it further from the ground, studies have shown that both the expansion and contraction of the hoof is reduced with the application of a shoe compared to the barefoot (Roepstorff 2001), often heart bar shoes are used to utilise the frog in the treatment of hoof pathology and weak dysfunctional hooves.
+When we shoe the horse we reduce the functionality of the frog as we lift it further from the ground.
+Studies have shown that both the expansion and contraction of the hoof is reduced with the application of a shoe compared to the barefoot (Roepstorff 2001), historically, heart bar shoes are used to utilise the frog in the treatment of hoof pathology and weak dysfunctional hooves.

-The heart bar shoe has been used historically as a remedial shoe for many pathologies, laminitis being one, Eustace and Caldwell (1989) expressed its efficacy in the treatment of solar prolapse as a result of laminitis and many studies before and since have advocated its use in treating the pathology.
+The heart bar shoe has been used as a remedial shoe for many pathologies, laminitis being one.
+Eustace and Caldwell (1989) expressed its efficacy in the treatment of solar prolapse as a result of laminitis and many studies before and since have advocated its use in treating the pathology.
 Brown (2015) outlined the mechanisms for its use, stabilisation and load sharing, explaining that applying “positive pressure” to the frog de-loads the laminal bed where damage is occurring.
-O’Grady and Parks (2008) also expressed the same use but stated that it was unknown if the heart bar provided any further benefits, in the same paper it explained how this focal pressure can cause adverse effects and utilising a larger surface area can be more beneficial.
+O’Grady and Parks (2008) also expressed the same use but stated that it was unknown if the heart bar provided any further benefits to other treatment methods, in the same paper it explained how this focal pressure can cause adverse effects and utilising a larger surface area can be more beneficial.

-Other uses for the heart bar has been flat/weak heeled feet and cracks, again in an effort to utilise frog support to unload the compromised structures, Jim Blurton advertises the shoe as mimicking the unshod foot restoring the natural pattern of weight bearing and supporting the coffin bone, yet Podol (2006) stated that incorrectly applied the heart bar can become a “Damaging piece of equipment” and Castelijns (2002) listed other disadvantages including their lack of efficiency in deeper frogs and their tendency to induce frog atrophy.
+Other uses for the heart bar has been flat/weak heeled feet and cracks, again in an effort to utilise frog support to unload the compromised structures, the shoe is advertised as mimicking the unshod foot restoring the natural pattern of weight bearing and supporting the coffin bone, yet Podol (2006) stated that incorrectly applied the heart bar can become a “Damaging piece of equipment” and Castelijns (2002) listed other disadvantages including their lack of efficiency in deeper frogs and their tendency to induce frog atrophy.

 It can clearly be seen that the foremost reasoning behind the application of the heart bar is (re-) utilisation of the frog after application of a rim shoe that lifts it off the ground, but the frog is deformable and soft, while the heart bar is rigid and hard.
 Let’s take a min to outline the functions of the frog.

-Diagram showing how the frog transfers and dissipates the ground reaction force by its relationship with the other internal structures, this displacement of these structures is also the mechanism of blood circulation.
+Fig.1 Diagram showing how the frog transfers and dissipates the ground reaction force by its relationship with the other internal structures, this displacement of these structures is also the mechanism of blood circulation.
 The frog provides support and cushioning for the descending body weight.

 What’s important to appreciate is that once the foot is unloaded so too is the frog and everything returns to its unloaded position, this is also part of the hoofs blood circulation mechanism.